 Point of Inquiry

-Grade 4All teachers must attend the Teacher Workshop on December 9, 2014.
+Grade 4All teachers new to Point of Inquiry must attend the Teacher Workshop on December 1st, 2015 from 4pm-6pm.

 Point of Inquiry transports students to Gold Rush Fort Point to imagine another time and place.
 Through both individual and small group work, students use primary sources such as historic photographs, artifacts, and maps to place the fort in its historic context.
 At Fort Point, students investigate and pose information questions and questions for deeper meaning as they construct their own interpretation of the significance of Fort Point when San Francisco emerged as the commercial hub of the West Coast.